 The Graduate College of Social Work (GCSW) was established by the Texas State Legislature in 1967 with initial funding of $150,000.
 The “founding” faculty totaled seven individuals and twenty-six enrolled in the first class.
 The program was initially housed in a World War II Quonset Hut.

 From these modest beginnings, the graduate program evolved over time to its current standing as a nationally recognized graduate social work program.
 The MSW (Master of Social Work) program has continually maintained its Council on Social Work Education professional accreditation since 1970 and in 1992 the PhD program was approved by the Texas State Coordinating Board.

 Today, the College is housed in its own four-story building on campus and includes twenty-four fulltime faculty and approximately fifteen adjunct faculty.
-The faculty includes individuals whose writings have been considered for the Pulitzer prize as well as the 1997 Nobel Peace prize recipient – the GCSW is the only social work program in the world to have a Nobel laureate on faculty!
+Over the years, faculty members have included individuals whose writings have been considered for the Pulitzer prize as well as the 1997 Nobel Peace prize recipient – at one time, the GCSW was the only social work program in the world to have a Nobel laureate on faculty!

 And today there are approximately 350 students enrolled in the MSW program with an additional 40 students in the PhD program.
 Students come from all walks of life, numerous states, and a number of international countries and they reflect the broad racial and ethnic diversity of our greater community.